Peperito/e-commerce-project/Readme.md

 ![image](https://user-images.githubusercontent.com/32515747/182545523-274e6173-0581-4c8d-9ff6-3478ec060810.png)

+### Redis database

+The goal of this project is also to implement the concepts I am currently learning on Redis University In order to have the products load as fast as possible, Redis will capture and store all the research results from the user.

 ### Triggers and Indexes:
 Auto Update function and TRIGGER On the database to get a new timestamp on the modified_at columns for users after each PUT